Reviews You Can Rely On

 What Other Approach Shoes Should You Consider?

-The La Sportiva TX2 Evo is a high-performance shoe for most approach conditions, at an attractive price.
-But, if you spend more time on medium to long approaches, or regularly cross rugged terrain like talus fields and poorly maintained trails, the La Sportiva TX Guide will serve you better.
+The La Sportiva TX2 Evo is a high-performance shoe at an attractive price.
+While it is appropriate for most conditions, if your approaches are long or regularly cross rugged terrain like talus fields, the La Sportiva TX Guide will serve you better, especially if you have narrow feet.
+For those with wider feet, we recommend the Scarpa Mescalito Planet for more versatility.
 If you plan on standing in aiders, carrying a haul bag to the base of a big wall, and then carrying the haul bag down from the top, check out a more supportive shoe like the La Sportiva TX4.
-If you are looking for a lightweight shoe for technical mountain running, these aren't supportive or comfortable enough, and we'd recommend the Scarpa Rapid.
+If you are looking for lightweight shoes for technical mountain running, these aren't supportive or comfortable enough, so we'd recommend the Arc'teryx Vertex Alpine.
 And if you are pinching pennies and want to save a few bucks without sacrificing much performance, the Scarpa Crux is a great option.

 Jeff Dobronyi